Preparing for Government Audits: 5 Best Practices

 - Electronic Submission of Documentation – Provide as much documentation as possible in electronic format to your Auditors.
 Your Auditors will have secure transfer protocols in place to protect the data and can attain significant efficiencies when documentation is available electronically.
 Manipulable formats such as excel (.xls & .xlsx), word (.doc & .docx), and comma separated values (.csv) files are preferable to other electronic formats like Adobe (.pdf) or picture (.jpeg, .png, etc.) files as it maintains the highest levels of readability, text recognition, and data analysis usability for your Auditors.

-- Review of Prior Year SAS 114 Letter – If accessible, a review of The Auditor’s Communications with Those Charged with Governance document should be performed to ensure that issues identified in the prior year can be properly mitigated in the coming year’s audit.
+- Review the Prior Year Annual Statement of Assurance – A review of the prior year Annual Statement of Assurance document should be performed to ensure that the material weaknesses identified in the prior year can be properly mitigated in the coming year’s audit.

 Although there are many strategies that can be implemented to prepare for audits, the above best practices are some of the easiest and most efficient ways to ensure that your agency and personnel will be minimally affected in the event of an audit.